 Everyone Who Made Their New Year’s Resolution,

 Hello, good morning?
 How are you?
-How’s the year 2022 so far?
+How’s the year 2023 so far?
 Do you have a reason to be glad, or perhaps there is a reason for a little shadow over the nest?
-What do you have to say on the possibilities that await us this year based on your prophetic persuasions?
+What do you have to say about the possibilities that await us this year based on your prophetic persuasions?
 At least I can cling to the power of prior information.
-I know the end of the story, and so I can be safe in the meantime.
-I don’t mean that things are going to be velvet smooth or easier than the previous years, but I know the end of the story.
+I know the end of the story, so I can be safe in the meantime.
+I don’t mean that things will be velvet smooth or easier than the previous years, but I know the end of the story.
 So my greatest concern is to remain on the winning side through my daily choices and plans, not once, but all the way through.

-Yet again dear friend, I am concerned about your resolutions for this novel year.
+Yet again, dear friend, I am concerned about your resolutions for this novel year.
 A year that is spread open before us to be useful and ready to be reliable when privileged to serve.
-What are your resolutions for the year 2022?
+What are your resolutions for the year 2023?
 Are they realistic, and are you proposing to remain faithful to the end?
-By the way, how do they stand thirteen days into the new year?
+By the way, how do they stand sixteen days into the new year?

 Are they safe?
-Or you have betrayed them all, and now you’re looking forward to trying again come 2023?
+Or have you betrayed them all?
+And could it be that now you’re looking forward to trying again come 2023?

 If you made your resolutions and are still faithful to them, bravo!
 Otherwise, what next?
-Those who are still on the battlefield, raising a stand for the right, please keep up.
-But I will give a little counsel that will cushion the successful ones, and resuscitate the failures.
+Those still on the battlefield, raising a stand for the right, please keep up.
+But I will give a little counsel that will cushion the successful ones and resuscitate the failures like you or your friend.

 Research suggests that most people do not keep their resolutions beyond the second week of the new year.
-This is especially those dealing with addictions and behavioral disorders.
+This is especially true for those dealing with addictions and behavioural disorders.
 Or those trying to establish new habits that will make them top achievers.
 Why is it so?

-A new bale more intriguing and pocket friendly is released into the market when you want to quit.
-This, most advertising executives know has to do with new year’s resolutions.
+A new bale, more intriguing and pocket friendly, is released into the market when you want to quit.
+Most advertising executives know this has to do with new year’s resolutions.
 Poor you!

-Most people who practice bad behavior do not always enjoy it.
+Most people who practice bad behaviour do not always enjoy it.
 I have met a lamenting drunkard who could not be sober for a day.
-Within his one to two hours of sobriety, he would express his desire to quit and cite how the habit was pulling him away from success and usefulness, and these he did while in tears.
-A few hours later, his emotional resolutions came down tumbling like the walls of Jericho.
-When you feel wasted and destroyed by a bad habit, you may declare the past the last dart, however, when you get yourself high and jolly, you are likely to crown it with another round which will declare ‘the very last.’
+Within one to two hours of sobriety, he would express his desire to quit and cite how the habit was pulling him away from success and usefulness, which he did while in tears.
+A few hours later, his emotional resolutions came down, tumbling like the walls of Jericho.
+When you feel wasted and destroyed by a bad habit, you may declare the past the last dart. however, when you get high and jolly, you will likely crown it with another round and lie to yourself again that it is ‘the very last.’
 So don’t decide when you are emotional about your failures or little success.
+This is the same as budgeting when famishing or full.
+You’re liable to overestimate your needs when empty and underestimate them when full.

 So what next?
 I will give you the cleaver’s solution.